ConversationalComponents/docs/docs/tutorials/alexa_skill_from_scratch.md

 ## Create Alexa Skill On Alexa Skill Service
-* Press "Channels" on the up bar.
+* Press "Channels" on the app-bar.
 * Choose "Alexa".
 * Fill in the following fields:
     * **Polly Voice ID**: The voice which the skill will use.
 Here are the available voices: [Available Voices](https://docs.aws.amazon.com/polly/latest/dg/voicelist.html "Available Voices").